osjacky430/epf/README.md

 Importance sampling along can't do much since it will degenerate with time (see THE UNSCENTED PARTICLE FILTER), luckily, with the inclusion of resampling stage, particle filter is finally a practical filter.
 The basic idea is that, resampling stage draws particle from importance sampling according to their importance weight, i.e., particles with higher weights will stay, whereas lower one will be discarded (kinda like the Darwinian idea of survival of the fittest).
 Different resampling strategies may affect the "performace" of the particle filter (though the author in THE UNSCENTED PARTICLE FILTER found that those do not affect the "performace" of it).
 Nevertheless, EPF implements different resampling strategy under directory `component\resampler`, the default strategy uses multinomial sampling. (see reference)

+### Resample-Move

+Resampling stage picks the fittest particles according to importance weight, this means that the resulting particle set may contain multiple copies (or "children" in some literatures) from one particle.
+This is normally fine because in next iteration, the process noise will kick in, spreading the particles out.
+However, if the process noise is small... (todo: finish this)

 ## Particle (State) Concept

 The Particle Concept describes the requirement for a particle type.
 The requirements are checked by each component, e.g. `epf::DifferentialDrive`, `epf::ParticleFilter`.
 Refer to each component for actual requirement.